Albuquerque man charged with DWI a month after finishing probation

 The person who called police said Hannah smelled of alcohol.
 Police say Hannah denied drinking and even told them he never drinks, but a breath test showed otherwise.
 Hannah blew twice the legal limit.

-This isn’t the first time Hannha’s been in trouble with the law.
+This isn’t the first time Hannah’s been in trouble with the law.
 Back in 2012, he was convicted of false imprisonment and impersonating an officer.

 “He gets out of the car and he’s got the gun and he tells me to give me your hat, so you know, I take it off and give it to him, and he just pees on my hat,” said Scott Ingle back in April 2012.